Please read on if you more more information about the research that this poster summarizes. And don’t hesitate to leave some comments at the end.

 The short summary is that the map is an output of a land suitability analysis for hazelnuts across the Meander Valley irrigation area in north western Tasmania, Australia.
 Further contextual information about this area and land suitability analysis in general throughout Tasmania can be found here.

 What is special about this map is that it is the result of incorporating all the quantified uncertainties that were derived for each of the suitability variables as summarized in the table matrix displayed at the top of the poster.
 The methods for quantifying the uncertainties of each of the variables is described in this paper.
-We also encoded the threshold criteria from the table into a set of fuzzy membership functions.
+We also encoded the threshold criteria from the table into a set of continuous membership functions.
 The use of membership functions as an alternative to discrete threshold cutoffs recognizes that the absolute values used in the suitability analysis can be handled in a less strict manner.
 For example a discrete threshold of soil pH 5.5 could mean a soil is classified either as suitable or unsuitable if the site was 5.5 or 5.4 respectively.
-The use of fuzzy membership functions allows some wiggle room around this by expressing suitability as somewhere along a gradient between 0 and 1, with 1 being suitable and 0 being unsuitable.
-We may express the fuzzy memberships with a number of different functions to describe the relationship between the target variable characteristic and suitability.
+The use of continuous membership functions allows some wiggle room around this by expressing suitability as somewhere along a gradient between 0 and 1, with 1 being suitable and 0 being unsuitable.
+We may express the continuous memberships with a number of different functions to describe the relationship between the target variable characteristic and suitability.
 For example common membership functions include the parabolic function (which could be used to describe soil pH), the sigmoid function (could be used for soil depth perhaps), and the inverted sigmoid function (could be used for soil stoniness or conductivity).
 Or very simply the relationship could be expressed as a linear function.
 The poster shows the former 3 examples.

 In the Malone et al. (2015) paper the analysis did not include the incorporation of membership functions for each of the hazelnut suitability variables.
 Nevertheless, the uncertainties of the variables themselves were handled by a simulation approach where with some clever re sampling approach we were able to generate different realizations of the variables and pass each one through an encoded representation of the suitability matrix table for hazelnuts.
 We generated many hundreds of realizations which when combined together allowed us the estimate the probability of whether each point on the mapping area was well suited, suited, moderately suited, or unsuited for hazelnut production.
-In the analysis conducted for this poster we included the fuzzy membership functions for each variable.
+In the analysis conducted for this poster we included the continuous membership functions for each variable.
 Specifically these were:

 - Soil depth.
 Sigmoid function.
 Soil depth was modeled in a two step process, such that soil depth was modeled as a binary variable to predict the occurrence of soils less than or equal to 50cm and soils greater than 50cm depth.
 With soils less than or equal to 50cm, an additional model step was implemented to predict the soil depth.
 The digital soil mapping steps were all conducted so that we could quantify the associated uncertainties.
 These uncertainties were considered in the ensuing suitability analysis.
 By observing the relationship of suitability and soil depth as summarized on the suitability matrix, it is clear that a sigmoid function would be appropriate here.